ivanievillpuff/LinqContraband/README.md

 This is a logic bug that acts like a performance bug.
 The second OrderBy completely ignores the first.
 The database creates a sorting plan for the first column, then discards it to sort by the second.

+**👶 ELI10:** Imagine telling someone to sort a deck of cards by Suit (Hearts, Spades...).
+As soon as they finish, you say "Actually, sort them by Number (2, 3, 4...) instead."
+They did all that work for the first sort for nothing because you changed the rules.

 **❌ The Crime:**

 ```csharp